 'Snow White and the Huntsman'

-The same year that the Twilight series concluded, Stewart enjoyed some box office success in another famous role.
+The same year the Twilight series concluded, Stewart enjoyed some box-office success in another famous role.
 She portrayed the famed fairy tale heroine in Snow White and the Huntsman with Chris Hemsworth and Charlize Theron.
 The film, which transformed the Snow White character into a warrior of sorts, proved to be one of the summer's most popular hits.

 Stewart, however, experienced a tremendous personal backlash later that year when it was revealed that she had been involved with the Snow White and the Huntsman's married director Rupert Sands.
 Stewart publicly apologized to her boyfriend and Twilight co-star Robert Pattinson about the indiscretion.
 Despite the mea culpa, the couple called it quits shortly thereafter.

-Still, Stewart has remained busy.
-In 2014 she appeared in three films: Camp X-Ray, Clouds of Sils Maria, and Still Alice.
+In 2014 Stewart appeared in three films: Camp X-Ray, Clouds of Sils Maria, and Still Alice.
 The following year she starred in the indie film Anesthesia and in American Ultra, opposite her former Adventureland costar Jesse Eisenberg.
-Stewart has also starred in Woody Allen's Cafe Society (2016) and the critically acclaimed Lizzie (2018), a biographical thriller of accused ax murderer Lizzie Borden, before preparing to return to blockbuster fare with the 2019 reboot of Charlie's Angels.
+Stewart also starred in Woody Allen's Café Society (2016) and the critically acclaimed Lizzie (2018), a biographical thriller of accused ax murderer Lizzie Borden, before preparing to return to blockbuster fare with the 2019 reboot of Charlie's Angels.

 After Stewart's famous coupling and split with Twilight co-star Rob Pattinson, she dated a string of women.
 Identifying as bisexual, she is currently dating model Stella Maxwell.